- Are you interested in improving health and health awareness?

 Students have the opportunity to have courses evaluated as part of their studies at the University of Iceland, so their stay does not have to affect the duration of their studies.

-This is a practical graduate diploma that is designed to benefit professionals.
+This is a practical graduate programme that is designed to benefit professionals.

 An education in this area can open up opportunities in: